Maffey/ethical-hacking-course/README.md

 where `<version>` can be '2' or '3'.

-In order to package Python scripts into executable files, you need to have "pyinstaller" installed and ou have to run the following command:
+In order to package Python scripts into executable files, you need to have "pyinstaller" installed and you have to run the following command:
 `pyinstaller <script_name.py> --onefile --noconsole`
 * You might need to use a path to "pyinstaller" instead, if it's not added to PATH.
 * `--onefile` argument ensures all the required libraries and files are put into **single** executable.